 The first week of September is devoted to Santa Càndia (St. Candida), patron saint of the town since 1774, and at the closest weekend to 30th November her statue is carried to the historic fair of Sant Andreu (St. Andrew).

 Falset has an agricultural cooperative housed in an Art Nouveau building built in 1919 by the architect from Valls Cèsar Martinell, a disciple of Gaudí.
 It is one of the most outstanding wineries in Catalonia.

 The main square, the Plaça de la Quartera, is surrounded by old arches and is one of the few in Catalonia to be built on a slope.
 A market is held there every Tuesday.
 The town's two important palaces are in or near the square.
 That of the Dukes of Medinaceli, Renaissance in style, was built in 1630 with a sober, elegant dressed stone façade; the interior has been completely rebuilt to house the town hall.
 The other palace is that of the Counts of Azara, also known as the Casa Gran; it also has Renaissance features and dates from the 18th century.
-It now houses a cultural association, the Centre d’Estudis Falsetans.
+It now houses the Consell Comarcal (regional council).
 It has a dressed stone façade and a large stairway built in a typical Catalan arch form, and a skylight decorated with four coloured crests.
 The ceiling is coffered.